DylanFox/Marmoset_Reach_Grasp/README.md

 * Added commentary to ImportData.m for greater accessibility
 * Changed variable names across the board to be more intuitive
 * Removed redundant lines in PlotAverageCurves_shaded.m

+11th December 2018
+* Removed unfiltered data from a previous project
+* Created scripts for generating permutation distributions of the dataset (could be condensed into a function but this is not a priority)
+* Modified line 123 of permutationTest.m to plot a red dashed line for the observed difference rather than a red asterisk
+* Created Generate_Heatmaps script
+* Copied Permutation_PlotData.m into Heatmaps folder and renamed it to Permutation_Heatmap.m, removed the plotting feature to increase speed since only the heatmaps need to be plotted
+* Added example images for heatmaps, normalised curves and permutation distributions